LazaroDamasceno/Routing-In-ReactJS/README.md

 The first one is type on CMD or similar app: "npm create vite".
 Then, select React with JavaScript.
 Finally, follow the finais orders given by the CMD.

-The other way is using the "template" word: "npm create routing-in-reactjs -- --template react".
+The other way is using the "template" word: "npm create vite routing-in-reactjs -- --template react".

 ## Running